'America's Sweethearts: Dallas Cowboy Cheerleaders' Season 2: Everything We Know

 (Image credit: Courtesy of Netflix)

-Which cast members would return for 'America's Sweethearts: Dallas Cowboys Cheerleaders' season 2?
+Which cast members will return for 'America's Sweethearts: Dallas Cowboys Cheerleaders' season 2?

-The final moments of America's Sweethearts season 1 saw all of the active Dallas Cowboys Cheerleaders featured on the show confirm whether or not they were planning to audition for the next season.
-Many of the doc's subjects promised that they were coming back, including 2023 rookies Reece Allman and Anna Kate Sundvold.
+The final moments of America's Sweethearts season 1 saw all the active Dallas Cowboys Cheerleaders featured on the show confirm whether they planned to audition for the next season.
+Many of the doc's subjects promised they would return, including 2023 rookies Reece Allman and Anna Kate Sundvold.
+Fans following the stars of America's Sweethearts over the past few months know that some of our favorite cheerleaders are guaranteed to return.
+(More on that below.)

 However, not everyone will be back.
-Victoria Kalina, who was a fourth-year veteran, decided not to return for a fifth year and instead recently moved to New York City.
-Kelcey Wetterberg also retired after what marked her fifth year.
-It's possible she could return as an alumnus of the team, though, similar to how Anna Kate's sister Caroline Sundvold shared her experience of life after being a DCC.
+Victoria Kalina, a fourth-year veteran, decided not to return for a fifth year.
+Instead, she recently moved to N.Y.C.
+Kelcey Wetterberg also retired after her fifth year.
+It's possible she could return as an alumnus of the team, though—similar to how Anna Kate's sister, Caroline Sundvold, shared her experience in the doc of what life is like after being a DCC.

 The Dallas Cowboys Cheerleaders perform, in the Netflix docuseries 'America's Sweethearts: Dallas Cowboys Cheerleaders'